Call and response (music): United Kingdom

+Hawaii

 Call and response can be found in Hawaiian Traditional music and is still found to this day.

 Classical music

 In Western classical music, call and response is known as antiphony.
 The New Grove Dictionary defines antiphony as "music in which an ensemble is divided into distinct groups, used in opposition, often spatial, and using contrasts of volume, pitch, timbre, etc." Early examples can be found in the music of Giovanni Gabrieli, one of the renowned practitioners of the Venetian polychoral style: